keboola/dbt-transformation/README.md

 ## CLI usage

 You can use this component to run your DBT project locally using Keboola Snowflake Workspace as backend.
-Before using following CLI commands, clone this repository and init the workspace with following command:
+Before using following CLI commands, clone this repository and init the workspace with following command.
+If you encounter bad CPU type in executable error message, please **install rosetta on M1 Mac** via `softwareupdate --install-rosetta --agree-to-license`

 ```
 git clone https://github.com/keboola/dbt-transformation.git